squareflaw/ratebum/README.md

 # Ratebum

-it's a tool for keeps organized lists of albums you want to listen, artist you want to save, and your albums score.
+it's a tool for keeping organized lists of albums you want to listen, artist you want to save, and your albums score.
 Powered by the Spotify API

 ## Features